-- Statement of Responsibilities for the Statement of Accounts Outlines the key responsibilities in respect of the accounts, together with statements from the Chief Financial Officer and Chairman of the Standards and Governance Committee. - Movement in Reserves Statement Analyses the change in net worth between the general fund, other useable reserves and unusable reserves. - Balance Sheet This sets out assets and liabilities at 31 March 2022.
-As this is the first year of the new Authority there are no prior year compartors. - Cash Flow Statement This summarises the movement in cash and cash equivalents during the course of the year. - Comprehensive Income and Expenditure Statement Shows the accounting cost in the year of providing services measured in accordance with international accounting standards rather than on the basis of the costs that are required to be financed from taxation. - Notes to the Accounts Which explain some of the key items and disclosures in the accounts. - Pension Fund Accounting Statement shows the contributions receivable and payable and the Government funding in respect of firefighter pension schemes.
+- Statement of Responsibilities for the Statement of Accounts Outlines the key responsibilities in respect of the accounts, together with statements from the Chief Financial Officer and Chairman of the Standards and Governance Committee. - Movement in Reserves Statement Analyses the change in net worth between the general fund, other useable reserves and unusable reserves. - Balance Sheet This sets out assets and liabilities at 31 March 2023. - Cash Flow Statement This summarises the movement in cash and cash equivalents during the year. - Comprehensive Income and Expenditure Statement Shows the accounting cost in the year of providing services measured in accordance with international accounting standards rather than based on the costs that are required to be financed from taxation. - Notes to the Accounts Which explain some of the key items and disclosures in the accounts. - Pension Fund Accounting Statement Shows the contributions receivable and payable and the Government funding in respect of firefighter pension schemes.